VimsRocz/IMU/README.md

 pip install -r requirements.txt
 ```

-During development you can also install the project itself in editable mode:
+With the project metadata available you can install the repository in
+editable mode:

 ```bash
 pip install -e .